 Sheltering on the leeward side of Circular Head, the village of Stanley is a picturesque cray and shark fishing settlement that seems to belong in a previous era, but has somehow managed to defy the march of time and progress and make it into the 21st century relatively intact.

 A visit to Stanley is like taking a step back in time.
 It's an opportunity to stop and escape the frantic pace of modern life, if only for a few hours.
-The friendly locals go about their business as if tomorrow is a long way away, and the fresh sea air gives you an appetite for the simple, wholesome food on offer by the town's numerous eating establishments.
-It is all made with the freshest local ingredients - everything from wood-fired pizzas, scallops and char-grilled octopus to curried scallop pies.
+The friendly locals go about their business as if tomorrow is a long way away, and the fresh sea air gives you an appetite for the simple, wholesome food on offer by the town's numerous eating establishments - everything from wood-fired pizzas and char-grilled octopus to curried scallop pies.